zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/06-configuring-the-data-upgrade.md

 - `liferay.home`: The [Liferay home folder](/docs/7-2/deploy/-/knowledge_base/d/liferay-home).

 - `dl.store.impl`: The implementation for persisting documents to the document library store.
 This property is only mandatory if you're using a `*FileSystemStore` implementation.
-If you [updated this property in your `portal-ext.properties`](./05-preparing-a-new-application-server-for-liferay-dxp.md#configure-your-documents-and-media-file-store), copy the new vaule here.
+If you [updated this property in your `portal-ext.properties`](./05-preparing-a-new-application-server-for-liferay-dxp.md#configure-your-documents-and-media-file-store), copy the new value here.
 Otherwise, set the property one of these ways:

 ```properties
 dl.store.impl=com.liferay.portal.store.file.system.FileSystemStore